chenzishuo1994/Onrobot-Hex-sensor-python-adapter/README.md

 # Onrobot-Hex-sensor-python-adapter
-This is a python script to read onrobot force sensor via UDP
+This is a python script to read onrobot Hex force sensor via UDP communication.